uzubair/thumbnail-generator/README.md

 # Thumbnail Generator Utility

 This python utility can be used to generate thumbnail images.
-The thumbnails are generated in the specified directory with naming convention as <image-name>.thumbnail.<extension>.
+The thumbnails are generated in the specified directory with naming convention as `filename.thumbnail.extention`

 ###Install dependencies with pip
 ```bash